-Your Delta 1010LT box contains:
+Your Delta 410 box contains:

 - This instruction manual.

-- Two (2) Delta 1010LT breakout cables.
+- The Delta 410 breakout cable.

-- The Delta 1010LT PCI host adapter card.
+- The Delta 410 PCI host adapter card.

-- CD containing drivers & Delta Control Panel software for Windows XP, 2000/ME/98/95/NT and for Macintosh OS 8.5.1 or higher.
+- CD containing drivers & Delta Control Panel software for Windows 2000/ME/98/95/NT and for Macintosh OS 8.5.1 or higher.

-- M-Audio Warranty Registration card.
+- M Audio Warranty Registration card.

-About the Delta 1010LT Digital PCI Audio Card
+About the Delta 410 Digital PCI Audio Card

-The Delta 1010LT functions as a 10-input, 10-output digital recording/playback interface with 1x1 MIDI operation.
-Eight analog inputs and eight analog outputs plus coaxial S/PDIF I/O give you the highest quality analog and digital I/O available -- all with up to 24-bit data width and at any sampling rate from 8kHz to 96kHz.
-All connections are located on two rugged breakout cables, which also include word clock I/O connectors for superior synchronization between the Delta 1010LT and other word clock capable audio gear.
+The Delta 410 functions as a 4-input, 10-output digital recording/playback interface.
+Two analog inputs and eight analog outputs plus coaxial S/PDIF I/O give you the highest quality analog (unbalanced) and digital I/O available -- all up to 24-bit data width and any sampling rate from 8kHz to 96kHz.

-You can connect your microphone, instrument, mixer, or pre-amp to the Delta 1010LT's female XLR jacks or the RCA input jacks to monitor and record incoming audio.
-You can also transfer a digital audio to and from your DAT, MiniDisc, CD, or external A/D converter via the Delta 1010LT's S/PDIF input and output.
-The 1010LT also includes the comprehensive Delta Control Panel software, giving you ultimate control over routing plus many other Delta settings including master clock selection and S/PDIF copy protection.
+You can connect your instrument, mixer, or pre-amp to the Delta 410's RCA input jacks located on the breakout cable to monitor and record incoming audio.
+You can also record a digital audio signal from your DAT, MiniDisc, CD, or external A/D converter via the Delta 410's S/PDIF input, located on the PCI host card.
+The 410 also includes the comprehensive Delta Control Panel software, giving you ultimate control over routing as well as many other Delta settings such as master clock and S/PDIF copy protection.